chocolatey/choco-wiki/FeaturesPackageReducer.md

 - Zips / installers are automatically removed from the package directory if found
 - Zips / installers are removed from TEMP cache if found

+The image shows an installation without and with package reducer.
+The difference in size is over 20MB, as the package included the binaries.

 -->

 ### Options and Switches